 What you’ll see in the list are likely a bunch of tags, categories, search pages, etc. You need to click forward until you find where posts start to show up in the list.
 See the screenshot below.
 I found two posts among the list of tags, categories and archive pages.
 Those are my two lowest-ranking pages.
 They only bring in 1 click each through organic search per month.

 I suggest scrolling through the dregs of your pages until you’ve identified 5 or so low earners to update during the month.
 If you don’t have many posts, 1 or 2 a month would suffice, but if you have a lot of posts like I do, you may need to do 15 or 20 to see significant results.

 6. Track Conversions

 When it comes down to it, the metric that matters the most for your success is conversions.
 Conversions are the actions you want readers to take on your site.
-These actions include clicking on your call-to-actions, signing up for your newsletter, engaging with your social media buttons, etc. It’s great to have lots of people reading your content, but if they aren’t interacting at all (buying your guides, clicking into affiliate links, joining your newsletter), you haven’t really captured them as a customer.
-It’s not always about making money, but without conversion you cannot be successful.
+These actions include clicking on your call-to-action, signing up for your newsletter, engaging with your social media buttons, etc. It’s great to have lots of people reading your content, but if they aren’t interacting at all (buying your guides, clicking into affiliate links, joining your newsletter), you haven’t really captured them as a customer.
+It’s not always about making money, but without conversion, you cannot be successful.

 Call to actions are important to conversions.
 They act as the cheese for the mouse.
 They entice readers to click through.
 Each one of your posts should have a CTA (or even a few).
 But it doesn’t stop there.
 Once you’ve added those important links, you need to track the conversions to make sure people are actually clicking the CTA.
 If they aren’t, you can make adjustments to the link, the box or button you’ve placed it in, or the text you’ve used to describe it.
 All of these things have an impact on conversions.